giannisdoukas/CWLJNIKernel/docs/developers.rst

    % command2

-Kernel's configuration is based on system's environment variables and it is managed by the :class:`cwlkernel.CWLExecuteConfigurator.CWLExecuteConfigurator`.
+Kernel's configuration is based on the system's environment variables and it is managed by the :class:`cwlkernel.CWLExecuteConfigurator.CWLExecuteConfigurator`.
 The CWLKERNEL_MAGIC_COMMANDS_DIRECTORY variable holds the path that the kernel will search for python scripts to execute them.
 Check the :ref:`basic_magic_example`.